Life Insurance After a Heart Attack

 At Diversified Insurance Brokers, we specialize in helping people find life insurance even after serious health events like a heart attack.
 With access to 100+ top-rated carriers and decades of underwriting experience, our team knows how to present your history in the best possible light.
 If you’ve been declined before—or aren’t sure what’s realistic—we can guide you toward the right coverage and give you a no-obligation quote.

 Many of our clients come to us after being told they’re “too high risk.”
 In reality, they often just applied with the wrong carrier or the wrong product type.
-Because we regularly work on life insurance with pre-existing conditions, we know which companies are more flexible with heart history, sleep apnea, diabetes, and other cardiac-related issues.
+Because we regularly work on life insurance with pre-existing conditions, we know which companies are more flexible with heart history and which ones tend to treat any cardiac event as an automatic decline.

 Life Insurance with Heart Attack History